ryantbrown/laravel-contracts-cheat-sheet/readme.md

 Customize Existing Example Template
 ------

+If you want to just tweak the example cheat sheet you can do that as well.

 * Install the node modules with ```sudo npm install```
 * Edit the ```twig```, ```less``` and ```js``` files in the ```assets``` directory
 * You may need to modify the ```gulpfile.js``` and run ```gulp``` to rebuild the assets